cecesenpai/PasswordHashing/README.md

 # PasswordHashing
-C# Console Application that performs a HASH to password
+C# Console Application that performs a md5 HASH to password Creating with System.Security.Cryptography;